Insights Discovery

 Insights Discovery creates a powerful learning experience for every individual who receives a personal profile and attends a subsequent workshop, but the learning doesn't just stop there!

-Overall there are seventy-two wheel positions all of which have a unique nuance of behaviour.
+Overall there are seventy-two insights discovery team wheel positions all of which have a unique nuance of behaviour.
 Everyone who completes a Discovery profile will experience a certain amount of type mobility, but at the time of completion the individual's team wheel position is represented by a coloured pie chart and is a result of their conscious and less conscious graph (the brightly coloured pie chart represents the conscious (how their behaviour might be seen at work), and the more transparent pie chart represents the less conscious graph (the more instinctive version).

 The 72-Type Wheel.

 Jung was fascinated by the significance of unconscious elements.
 He concluded that within the group of people who are not a clear type, there exist a number of people for whom type stability is represented by conscious use of a normally unconscious inferior function.
 This combination is a normal expression of their personality.
-Jung referred to this ninth type as the Creative type which is readily identifiable in Discovery as the opposing rational colour combinations of Fiery Red/Earth Green, and Sunshine Yellow/Cool Blue coming together as the first and second colour energies (dominant and auxiliary).
+Jung referred to this as the Creative type, which is readily identifiable in Discovery as the opposing rational colour combinations of Fiery Red/Earth Green, and Sunshine Yellow/Cool Blue coming together as the first and second colour energies (dominant and auxiliary).

 Download a sample team wheel